FrickTob/Ecommerce-Frontend/README.md

-This is the frontend for my [Ecommerce Site](https://github.com/FrickTob/Full-Stack-Ecommerce-Site).
-Created using react, the site reads and writes data to the backend using a REST API with full CRUD functionality.
+This is a frontend submodule for my [Full Stack Ecommerce Site](https://github.com/FrickTob/Full-Stack-Ecommerce-Site).
+Check out the readme there if you'd like to learn more about the project.